theEncyclopedia/fundamentals-web-development/GitGuide/README.md

   - The conventions of commenting a commit has a 2 parts.
 SUBJECT and BODY

         - Subject must contain concise summary of what happend
         - Body must contain more detailed explanation

           - What is now diffrent than before ?
           - Why ?
           - Is there anything to watch out for/ anything particularly remarkable ?

+### Creating commit

 1.First up see what files have changed.

 ```
 // Shows what branch is being used and lists of changes.